eic/scavenger-hunt/_episodes/05-final_challege.md

 teaching: 0
 exercises: 120
 questions:
-- "Information and objectives for the final challenge
+- "Information on the final challenge"
 objectives:
-- "Solve the final challenge and submit your answer to win the grand prize"
+- "Solve the final challenge!"
 ---

-# Download Your File!
+# Download your file

 # Final Challenge